Dniester Canyon: Landscape

-Protection
+Preservation

 The Dniester Canyon National Nature Park was established along the Dniester River course by Presidential Decree 2010 and Decree of the Minister of Environment and Natural Resources on December 12, 2011.

+The steep canyon slopes were chosen as one of the Seven Natural Wonders of Ukraine.

 Tourism

 The Dniester Canyon attracts thousands of water tourists each year.

-Alloy on the Dniester river is one of the most interesting trips in Ukraine.
+Alloy on the Dniester River is one of the most interesting trips in Ukraine.
 Picturesque landscapes include steep rocky or forest banks of 200 m high, unique travertine rocks and geological removed layers, caves and grottoes, waterfalls, islands, monuments of nature, history, architecture, and ethnography.

 Skydiving

 The villages of Isakiv and Odaiv that are located at the canyon attract skydivers not only from Ukraine, but also from Belarus, Russia, Poland, Germany, and many other countries.
 Twice a year All-Ukrainian and International skydiving competition takes place here.